ynput/ayon-documentation/website/docs/artist_getting_started.md

 ## Updates

-AYON updates automatically, based on your studio server, every time you launch it; that why on first time launch it might do a new installation, if your Studio is using a more recent version.on process, even though you might have just installed it.
+AYON updates automatically, based on your studio server, every time you launch it; that's why on first time launch it might do a new installation, if your Studio is using a more recent version, even though you might have just installed it.

 ## Advanced Usage